ArjanWalia/Vessel-Classification-Representations-Architectures-and-Hyperparameters/README.md

 ## 9. Testing (test accuracy, printed to terminal)

 One `(testing)` cell per trained combination.
-Each loads the best model from its training cell's `OUTPUT_DIR`, evaluates the `test` split, and prints — no files are written — the classification report, a text confusion matrix, the validation → test gap, and a final line:
+Each loads the best model from its training cell's `OUTPUT_DIR`, evaluates the `test` split, and prints: the classification report, a text confusion matrix, the validation → test gap, and a final line:

 ```